bitshifter/glam-rs/README.md

   without SIMD enabled
 * [`rkyv`] - implementations of `Archive`, `Serialize` and `Deserialize` for all `glam` types.
 Note that serialization is not interoperable with and without the `scalar-math` feature.
-It should work between all other builds of `glam`
+It should work between all other builds of `glam`.
+  Endian conversion is currently not supported
 * [`bytecheck`] - to perform archive validation when using the rkyv feature

 [`approx`]: https://docs.rs/approx